Skip to content

 “Magnus is an outstanding hockey performance coach.”

-This work came from the places where performance decisions become real: the gym, the medical room, the coaches' office, the boardroom and the difficult conversation around a player who needs more than one department can see alone.
+That pattern shows up where decisions become real: the gym, the medical room, the coaches' office, the boardroom and the hard conversation around a player no single department can see clearly enough alone.

 Player system inquiry